3.8 Provisions, contingent liabilities and contingent assets

 Credit risk

-This risk is common to all investors who invest in bonds and debt instruments and it refers to a situation where a particular bond/debenture issuer is unable to make the expected principal payment interest rate payment, or both.
-Similarly, a lender bears the risk that the borrower may default in the payment of contractual interest or principal on its debt obligation, or both.
-The entity continuously monitors defaults of the customers and other counterparties and incorporates this information into its credit risk control.
+This risk is common to all Investors who Invest In bonds and debt instruments and it refers to a situation where a particular bond/debenture Issuer is unable to make ttx expected principal payment interest rate payment, or both.
+Similarly, a lender bears the risk that the borrower may default in the payment of contractual interest o principal on Its debt obligation, or both.
+The entity continuously monitors defaults of the customers and other counterparties and incorporates this information into it credit risk control.

 Market risk: